 Why Sous Vide Egg Bites?Sous vide cooking (pronounced "sue-veed") is done using a water bath held at precisely controlled temperatures to cook food evenly and retain flavor.
-You never have to worry about overcooking.
-Sous vide enables a level of control over a food's texture that no other cooking method can provide.
-Eggs are very sensitive to temperature.
-Maintaining a very precise temperature is super important when cooking an egg in order to get the final texture exactly how you want it.
+You never have to worry about overcooking Anova sous vide egg bites.
+This method enables a level of control over food texture that no other cooking method can provide.
+Eggs are very delicate, so maintaining a precise temperature is super important when cooking homemade sous vide egg bites in order to get the final texture exactly how you want it.
 Even a degree or two can change an egg's finishing texture from a smooth, soft-boiled consistency to a thickened, more gelatinous result.
-Anova Precision Cooker makes it possible to cook sous vide at home.
-The device heats and circulates water to a precise temperature–down to the tenth of a degree.
-This guarantees consistent, perfectly-cooked results.

-The Crowd Goes Wild for Sous Vide Egg BitesThese admittedly delicious bites took Starbucks and social media by storm.
-Our #anovafoodnerd community began experimenting as well and shared countless sous vide egg bite recipes that they'd created with Anova and inspired us to do a little experimenting ourselves.
+The Crowd Goes Wild for Sous Vide Egg BitesThese admittedly delicious sous vide egg bites took Starbucks and social media by storm.
+Our #anovafoodnerd community began experimenting and sharing countless recipes for copycat sous vide egg bites created with Anova, thus inspiring us to do a little experimenting ourselves.

 - Bacon + gruyere + egg + salt